Piddington and Wheeler End

-Piddington and Wheeler End is a small civil parish within Wycombe District Council, Buckinghamshire, England.
+Piddington and Wheeler End is a small civil parish within Buckinghamshire and Oxfordshire, England.
 Within the parish are the main hamlets of Piddington and Wheeler End.
 The total voting population of the parish is 630.

 The parish council administers the common land in both villages including three popular allotment sites.
 It is also responsible for the war memorial at Wheeler End.
 The parish council together with the village hall publish a quarterly newsletter which goes out to the entire parish.